SjdnDzikran/project-pengantar-blockchin/review-system-mvp/README.md

    python3 deploy.py
    ```

-   Copy the contract address from the output.
+   Copy the contract address from the output (or use the deployed address your frontend is configured with).

 5. **Update backend configuration:**
    ```bash